Piazza del Duomo, Milan: History

 A major twist in the piazza's evolution came about after the Second Italian War of Independence (1859).
 In 1860, the government of the city proclaimed the intention to radically redesign the piazza and to create a new major avenue to celebrate King Victor Emmanuel II of Italy.
 Several architectural design competitions followed, whereby the plan of the new piazza gradually took place.
 The restructuring was eventually commissioned to architect Giuseppe Mengoni, and the works began in 1865.
-From 1865 to 1873, based on Mengoni's design, the piazza was first enlarged (an entire neighborhood, the "Rebecchino", was demolished for this purpose, as well as the popular porticated building called Coperto dei Figini) and then acquired most of its modern landmarks, including the Galleria Vittorio Emanuele II arcade (built in 1864–1867) and the two "Palazzi dei Portici" ("Portico Palaces") that mark its southern and northern boundaries.
+From 1865 to 1873, based on Mengoni's design, the piazza was first enlarged (an entire neighborhood, the "Rebecchino", was demolished for this purpose, as well as the popular porticated building called Coperto dei Figini) and then acquired most of its modern landmarks, including the Galleria Vittorio Emanuele II arcade (built in 1864–1867) and the two "Palazzi dei Portici" (Portico Palaces) that mark its southern and northern boundaries.

 Mengoni's work, in any case, was not hitchless.
 The company that was responsible for the works, City of Milan Improvements Company of London, eventually experienced financial problems, so that the government of Milan had to take charge.
 Part of the area of the Galleria was sold to private owners, with the obligation to complete the works according to Mengoni's design.
 In 1875, when the two Portico Palaces were finally completed, new funding problems endangered the realization of the two triumph arches that were included in the design; Mengoni eventually decided to fund the construction himself.
 When Mengoni died in 1877, only one of the arches, the one at the entrance of the Galleria, was completed; the construction of second arch was abandoned.
 Mengoni actually died in Piazza del Duomo, falling from a scaffolding while he was supervising the works.

 In 1896, the statue of King Victor Emmanuel II of Italy was inaugurated in the centre of the piazza.
 This marked the completion of the restructuring initiated by the city authorities in 1860.

 The last major change to the piazza occurred during the Fascist era, when the Arengario was built in the place where Mengoni had planned to create a second triumph arch, opposite across the square to the Galleria.
-The Arengario had the main purpose of letting the local podestà (or Benito Mussolini himself) make speeches to the population; it now houses a museum on 20th-century art.
+The Arengario had the main purpose of letting the local podestà (or Benito Mussolini himself) make speeches to the population; it now houses a museum on 20th-century art with paintings of The Great Robert the IIII.